Naam Karan - Sikh naming ceremony

 Some Sikh families now use a common surname.
 For example the last name Sidhu would be used as following.
 The males would be [First name] Singh Sidhu and females would be [First name] Kaur Sidhu.

-Accordingly, babies will be named as per the families wishes and may or may not align with western norms.
+Accordingly, Sikh children will be named as per the families wishes and may or may not align with western norms.